Willie Horton (baseball)

-Willie Horton (born William Wattison Horton; October 18, 1942), nicknamed "Willie the Wonder", is an American former baseball left fielder and designated hitter who played in Major League Baseball from 1963 to 1980, primarily for the Detroit Tigers.
+Willie Horton (born William Wattison Horton; October 18, 1942), nicknamed "Willie the Wonder", is an American former professional baseball left fielder and designated hitter who played in Major League Baseball from 1963 to 1980, primarily for the Detroit Tigers.

 Over an eighteen-year career spanning six American League teams, he was a four-time All-Star and won a World Championship with the 1968 Tigers.
 He hit 20 or more home runs seven times, and his 325 career home runs ranked sixth among AL right-handed hitters when he retired.
 He enjoyed his best season in 1968, finishing second in the AL with 36 homers, a .543 slugging average and 278 total bases.
 In the later years of his career, he was twice named the AL's top designated hitter.

 Early years

 Horton is the youngest of 14 children of James Horton and his wife Lillian (Wattison) Horton.
 He was born in Arno, Virginia, a small community in the corporate limits of Appalachia, Virginia.
 He hit a home run at Tiger Stadium at 16 years old during an all-city high school game.
 After winning a city championship with Detroit Northwestern High School in 1959 he signed with the Tigers in 1961, playing for the Tigers' farm team, the Duluth Dukes, on the shores of Lake Superior.